Skip to Content

 • Make his last meal an hour or two earlier than normal.
 It will increase the chance he’ll use the bathroom last thing at night.
 If you do this, give him a small dry snack at his normal dinner time.

-• Sometimes it’s the opposite that works.
-Feed him two hours later in the evening so he may not have a bathroom urge until two hours later than he usually does in the morning.
-Again, give him a small dry snack at his usual meal time.
+• Sometimes, it’s the opposite that works.
+Feed him two hours later in the evening so he may not have a bathroom urge until two hours later than usual.
+Again, please give him a small dry snack at his usual meal time.

 • Certain noises can wake your dog.
-It could be birds chirping, a door closing or loud voices outside, etc. Perhaps you have a quieter location for his sleeping area.
+It could be birds chirping, a door closing, loud voices outside, etc. Perhaps you have a quieter location for his sleeping area.
 Alternatively, a white noise machine can block out annoying sounds.

-• If he completely empties his bladder and it began suddenly, it could be a urinary tract, or bladder, infection so it’s vet time.
+• If he completely empties his bladder and it begins suddenly, it could be a urinary tract, or bladder infection, so it’s vet time.

-• If it’s only a sprinkle, often in the same spot, he may be marking his territory.
+• He may mark his territory if it’s only a sprinkle, often in the same spot.
 Read the “Marking” section for more information on this topic.

-• If your dog simply hasn’t understood your rules, you’ll need to start from the beginning again.
+• If your dog hasn’t understood your rules, you’ll need to start from the beginning again.

-• Use a pee pad holder and the best one available is the Dogit Training Pad Holder.
-Its raised edge contains all puddles and it securely holds a pad.
+• Use a pee pad holder; the best one available is the Dogit Training Pad Holder.
+Its raised edge contains all puddles, and it securely holds a pad.
 You can also buy cat litter boxes that act like quality pee pad holders.

-• Ensure he has the ideal chew toys to keep him satisfied; great “stay busy” toys to occupy his time; 20 minutes of cardio exercises and 2-3 walks each day.
+• Ensure he has the ideal chew toys to satisfy him; great “stay busy” toys to occupy his time; 20 minutes of cardio exercises and 2-3 walks daily.
 This should release all his pent-up energy and stop him from feeling restless.

 Pomeranian Submissive Urination

-It may be confusing because you may think he has simply lost control of his bladder because he’s scared of something.
-An owner may be very worried if this happens, especially if you have never given him any reason to behave in that manner.
+It may be confusing because you may think he has lost control of his bladder.
+After all, he fears something.
+An owner may be very worried if this happens, especially if you have never given him any reason to behave that way.

 Signs a Pomeranian Suffers Dog Anxiety Peeing Include: